starfederation/datastar/sdk/README.md

 data: elements </div>
 ```

-`MergeElements` is a helper function to send HTML elements to the browser to be merged into the DOM.
+`PatchElements` is a helper function to send HTML elements to the browser to be merged into the DOM.
 To remove elements, use the `remove` merge mode.

-**Note:** To execute JavaScript, send a `<script>` element using MergeElements.
+**Note:** To execute JavaScript, send a `<script>` element using PatchElements.
 The browser will automatically execute the script when it's added to the DOM.

 #### Elements vs Fragments: Datastar vs HTMX